-Worse, you risk some embarrassing fails:
+Or even worse, you risk some embarrassing fails:

 (Yes, this is real.)

-That’s how you should approach these scripts.
-Read them, bookmark them, revisit them.
-Internalize them to understand the main points.

-But change them to make them your own.
+So, approach these templates carefully.
+Read them, save them, discuss them and revisit them.
+Internalize them to understand the main points—but change them to make them your own.

 Your customers will appreciate it, and the strategies will work much, much better.